 In a world where mass surveillance has become a serious threat to intellectual freedom, secure connections are essential for protecting users worldwide.
 Without encryption, governments can more easily surveil sensitive information, creating a chilling effect and deterring participation, or in extreme cases, they can isolate or discipline citizens.
 Accounts may also be hijacked, pages may be censored, and other security flaws could expose sensitive user information and communications.

-Hang on, so youre saying people can spy on my Internet usage if I dont use HTTPS?
+Hang on; you're saying people can spy on my Internet usage if I dont use HTTPS?

 Yes, thats entirely possible, although quite unlikely.
-Your Internet usage is subject to certain conditions (youll have signed up to these when you signed up with your ISP or mobile provider) that mean certain information can be shared if you are suspected of certain wrongdoing.
-Were not saying youre definitely being spied on, but it is possible that you are.
-We recently wrote about the Snoopers' Charter and how governments, including our own UK government, want to make it easier to find out what youve been looking at online.
-Subsequent to that we wrote about how computer encryption is now a human right, according to the United Nations.
+Your Internet usage is subject to certain conditions (you'll have signed up to these when you signed up with your ISP or mobile provider), meaning certain information can be shared if you are suspected of wrongdoing.
+We're not saying you're being spied on, but you may be.
+We recently wrote about the Snoopers' Charter and how governments, including our own UK government, want to make it easier to find out what you've been looking at online.
+After that, we wrote about how computer encryption is now a human right, according to the United Nations.

 So how do I make sure my connection is always encrypted?

-You can do this in a number of quite easy and free ways.
-If youre one of those that never types in a URL but instead navigates to all websites via Google, theres a good chance that youre always on a securely encrypted connection anyway.
+You can do this in several quite easy ways.
+If you're one of those who never type in a URL but instead navigates to all websites via Google, theres a good chance you're always on a securely encrypted connection.
 You can also use a browser add-on like HTTPS Anywhere (available for Chrome and Firefox).
 This converts unsecured connections to HTTPS.
-Its important to note however that HTTPS isnt a magic bullet to online security and you still need to be careful.
-Its also worth remembering that certain functions or features of websites (such as comparison engines that let you get the cheapest flights) may not work properly if youre visiting via an encrypted connection.
+Its important to note that HTTPS isn't a magic bullet to online security, and you must still be careful.
+Its also worth remembering that certain functions or features of websites (such as comparison engines that let you get the cheapest flights) may not work properly if you're visiting via an encrypted connection.